 PrivateVPN is a VPN that you can use not only for BBC iPlayer, but also for other streaming services like Netflix or Hulu.
 Most providers don’t work with these streaming services due to the VPN blocking methods in place, but PrivateVPN does with ease.
 What’s more, it also works in China to unblock sites and get around censorship, netting you all of the ingredients that you need to watch iPlayer from China.

-The total number of servers available is smaller than other providers, with 80 servers in total, but these servers cover 56 countries, so you will still have plenty of options.
-These servers are all optimised to offer blazing fast connection speeds across the entire network–some of the fastest we’ve seen in fact!
+The total number of servers available is smaller than other providers, with around 150 servers in total, but these servers cover some 60 countries, so you will still have plenty of options.
+These servers are all optimised to offer blazing fast connection speeds across the entire network–some of the fastest we’ve seen in fact.
 This makes it an ideal VPN if you want to stream lots of high definition video or to download large files.

 The software is very simple to use and can be installed on devices running Windows, Mac OS, Linux, Android, iOS, and Amazon Fire Stick, or it can be installed as a browser extension for Chrome.